faker2048/youtube-faster-whisper/README.md

 # graciously appreciated!
 ```

+After setting above, ytws should work with gpu.

 These steps aim to make the installation process as seamless as possible.
-Feel free to reach out if you have any questions or concerns!
+Feel free to reach out if you have any questions or suggestions.

 ## 🪄 Available Model